newdigate/teensy-polyphony/README.md

 ## example usage
-the sketch below will use note on events from the default midi in port (Serial1) to trigger four simultaneous samples there is a bit of clipping if too many samples are played, there is no velocity control or envelope yet...
+the sketch below will use note on events from the default midi in port (Serial1) to trigger four simultaneous samples

+there is a bit of clipping if too many samples are played at the same time, there is no velocity or envelope yet...

 ``` c++